kbarendrecht/deptrac-baseline-progress-action/README.md

-# Psalm baseline progress
+# deptrac baseline progress
-A GitHub action that calculates the size of your psalm baseline.
+A GitHub action that calculates the size of your deptrac baseline.
 Allowing you to track the progress of your baseline over time.

-The score is the total number of occurrences of `<code></code>` blocks in the baseline
+The score is the total number of lines in the baseline file.

 ---